LiamEngineGroup/EngineGroup/content/collections/pages/home.md

     enabled: true
 carbon_asset: d3634c04-31e9-4428-96f8-1d4bbc8206f6.svg
 carbon_copy: |-
-  We’re taking responsibility for our carbon footprint by helping fund certified climate projects that reduce CO2 pollution in the atmosphere, creating positive change that helps keep our world beautiful.
+  We’re taking responsibility for our carbon footprint by helping fund certified climate projects that reduce CO<sub>2</sub> pollution in the atmosphere, creating positive change that helps keep our world beautiful.

   We acknowledge the Traditional Owners of the land where we live and work.
 We pay our respect to Elders past, present and emerging and extend that respect to all Aboriginal and Torres Strait Islander People.
 updated_by: e6336270-7767-41fa-94c4-aed1c9d2d5c7
-updated_at: 1729338643
+updated_at: 1729486237
+section: work/show
+template_field: work/index
 ---